godotengine/godot-docs/learning/step_by_step/scenes_and_nodes.rst

 Ok, It's time to do some configuration to the project.
 Right now, the only way to run something is to execute the current scene.
-Projects, however, have several scenes so one of them must be set as the main scene.
+Projects, however, have several scenes.
+So one of them must be set as the main scene.
 This scene is the one that will be loaded at the time the project is run.

-These settings are all stored in the engine.cfg file, which is a plaintext file in win.ini format, for easy editing.
-There are dozens of settings that can be changed in this file to alter how a project executes, so to make matters simpler, a project setting dialog exists, which is sort of a frontend to editing engine.cfg
+These settings are all stored in the engine.cfg file, which is a plaintext file in `win.ini <https://en.wikipedia.org/wiki/INI_file>`_ format, for easy editing.
+There are dozens of settings that can be changed in this file to alter how a project executes.
+So to make matters simpler, a project setting dialog exists, which is sort of a frontend to editing engine.cfg.

 To access that dialog, simply go to Scene -> Project Settings.